kontalk/HttpUploadComponent/README.md

-# HttpUploadComponent
+# HttpUploadComponent - EOL

+**Note:** The HTTP Upload Component is no longer maintained.
+Both Prosody and Ejabberd now bring their own modules to do the same job.
+The source code is left online in case someone wants to base their own special solution on top of this.

-The HttpUploadComponent is a plugin extension to your XMPP server that allows users to upload files to a HTTP host and eventually share the link to those files.
+The HttpUploadComponent was a plugin extension to your XMPP server that allows users to upload files to a HTTP host and eventually share the link to those files.

-It runs as a stand alone process on the same host as your XMPP server and connects to that server using the [Jabber Component Protocol](http://xmpp.org/extensions/xep-0114.html).
+It ran as a stand alone process on the same host as your XMPP server and connects to that server using the [Jabber Component Protocol](http://xmpp.org/extensions/xep-0114.html).